oat-sa/taohub-articles/forge/qti/tao-pci.md

 ### PCI Configuration - Properties

 We agree with Pacific Metrics about the need for more a structured way to store configuration parameter in the XML and have implemented as such.
 All the values in the <entry> will be passed to the PCI initialize function as strings.
-It will be up to the PCI implementer to check their validity or re-interpret the value if necessary.\
+It will be up to the PCI implementer to check their validity or re-interpret the value if necessary.<br/>

 Table 5.
 XML PCI Properties